liudf0716/apfree-wifidog/README.md

         option trusted_domains 'www.baidu.com,www.qq.com,www.qq.com.cn,www.weixin.com'
 ```

-wired_passed means whether lan access devices need to auth or not, value 1 means no need to auth
+wired_passed means whether LAN access devices need to auth or not, value 1 means no need to auth

 Domains of `www.baidu.com,www.qq.com,www.qq.com.cn,www.weixin.com` is trusted in this default configuration file, and you can modify it to what you want.